hpcugent/vsc_user_docs/mkdocs/docs/HPC/rhel9.md

 ## Motivation

-Migrating to RHEL 8 is done to bring all clusters in line with the most recent cluster that are already running RHEL 9 (`shinx`).
+Migrating to RHEL 9 is done to bring all clusters in line with the most recent cluster that is already running RHEL 9 (`shinx`).

 This makes the maintenance of the HPC-UGent Tier-2 infrastructure significantly easier, since we only need to take into account a single operating system version going forward.